summonersRift/summonersrift.github.io/_posts/2018-07-11-LLVM-for-advanced-grad-students.markdown

 date:   2018-07-11
 ---

-<p class="intro">Advanced LLVM for grad students..</p>
+<p class="intro">Advanced LLVM for grad students.
 LLVM is a machine independent intermediate representation of an application source.
 Program compilers works in passes.
 We can design very advanced passes using LLVM.
 LLVM is very popular for performing optimizations.
-There arent enough examples in the open web if you want to do advanced optimization.
+There aren't enough examples in the open web if you want to do advanced optimization.
+Start here—</a>

 A good place to start--
 1. <a href="https://github.com/abenkhadra/llvm-pass-tutorial">Github Skeleton LLVM pass source code </a>